the0xalex/Pretty/README.md

 In my initial testing, piping to pretty is 72% faster and 60% more power efficient than piping to the stock python3 -m json.tool.

+Fun fact: Linux target is 5 times faster than the macOS target (doesn't have to go through objC for the syscalls).
+If targetting Linux I recommend passing -static-stdlib.

-Additional functionality is up to the user, but obviously computers are amazing, so go nuts.
+Additional functionality is up to the user, but computers are amazing, so go nuts.